Quick Summary

 The gravestone, placed in the middle of the podium, marks the actual location of the tomb of the Sultan.
 The hall of the mausoleum is stretched up to an area of 18,000 sq ft, which makes the mausoleum one of the largest single-chamber spaces in the world.
 It must be known that the dome of the spectacular Gol Gumbaz is not supported by any pillars or towers, thus glorifying the architectural excellence of India

 Goal Gumbaz has an interesting feature worth the experience.
 It houses a whispering gallery right beneath the tomb.
 This gallery runs around the entire inner periphery of the dome.
 A semi-darkness aura mostly surrounds the Whispering Gallery is a massive structure in architectural history worldwide.
 The whispering gallery is renowned for its echoes, even of the faintest voice.
 Any sound made here is echoed more than 7 times inside the whispering gallery.
-It is one of the most fantastic acoustic experiences you can relish at Gol Gumbaz.
+It is one of the most fantastic acoustic experiences you can relish at the Gol Gumbaz.

 The Gol Gumbaz of Bijapur is known for its four iconic minarets.
 These minarets define the structure and architecture of the rich Indian history of the 17th century.
 Acting as a vantage point, these minarets are symbols of aesthetic beauty and their role in acting as a support to the world’s largest dome – Gol Gumbaz.
 The massive structure is adorned by the dome-capped towers on four sides.
-Each tower skis up to 7 storeys with a staircase built inside it.
-It also plays a vital role in acting as the acoustic of the massive tower–whispering gallery.
+Each tower rises up to 7 storeys with a staircase built inside it.
+It also plays a vital role in acting as the acoustic of the massive tower, a whispering gallery.
 This gallery creates an echo effect that echoes even the faintest voice.

 Yusuf Adilkhan was the governor of Bijapur at that time.
 He readily declared his independence and took the ‘Shah’ title.
 Finally, he founded the AdilShahi dynasty in 1489 A.D.
 AdilShahis reigned for almost 2 centuries.
 Bijapur was a prosperous kingdom under the Shah dynasty.
 It was marked for religious tolerance, artistic excellence, and architectural recognition.
 One could witness the flourishing art and commerce in the kingdom.